starmessage/libSoftMeter/README.md

 This repository contains
 - Delphi/Pascal and C++ command line examples for Windows and MacOS X that show how to load the appTelemetry library and send page views from your shareware software to Google Analytics.
 - the distributable library (DLL for Windows or .dylib for MacOS X)
-- Inno Setup add-on (Inno Setup extension) scripts
+- Inno Setup add-on (Inno Setup extension) scripts.
+  The script allows you to track the number (and location and much more) of your software's installations, by using Inno setup and Google analytics.

 **Library information:**
 - Version: 0.5.7